Table of Contents

 As a result, they collect rents and pay invoices while monitoring expenditure, and take corrective actions to make sure to maintain a healthy balance between your expenses budget and your rental income.

 Many things could go wrong in the span of a tenancy, whether it’s the property or the tenant.
 From repairs and renovations, to lease violations, there are many cases in which you need to be boots on the ground as a landlord.

-A property manager will be the boots on the ground for you for all these situations.
-Property managers go the extra mile in making sure that your property is well maintained, safe, and that your tenant obeys the clauses in the lease, by organizing periodic, move-in, and move-out inspections.
+A property manager will be the boots on the ground for you in all these situations.
+Property managers go the extra mile in making sure that your property is well maintained, and safe, and that your tenant obeys the clauses in the lease, by organizing periodic, move-in, and move-out inspections.
 Let’s start with the periodic inspections.